 There are many herbal remedies that can help women overcome depression.

-This is one of the most highly recommended herbal therapies for depression.
+St. John's wort is one of the most highly recommended herbal therapies for depression.
 In Europe, for example, it is commonly prescribed to individuals with depression, especially those with seasonal affective disorder (SAD), which typically occurs during the winter months.
-The flowers and leaves have been used for centuries, as they help regulate the brain's use of serotonin and dopamine.
-It is increasingly popular, and so is widely available in natural markets and specialty shops.
+A study has found that evening primrose can relieve depression and other psychological symptoms of menopause.1

 In the face of mild to moderate depression, these alternative therapies can help relieve the symptoms and improve your quality of life.
 Many menopausal women also participate in professional counseling or menopause support groups to help them along the way.
 If you have thoughts of hurting yourself, reach out immediately to a doctor or someone your trust.